 - Blending into a soup – or even a sauce for pasta and noodles.

 - Roughly chopping using a food processor.
 I don’t know why, but automatically makes vegetables taste better.
-Check out the Kenwood Compact FP120 Food Processor I use for an affordable option that gets the job done.

 - Spiralizing.
 Once again, this can take any salad to the next level.